MikelArnaiz/turborepo-basic/README.md

 It however includes many changes to assess if a monorepo is the right tool for us.

-For a description of the changes made to the original template check [How was this project set up](#how-was-this-project-set-up).
+For a description of the changes made to the original template check [How was this project set up](#how-was-this-project-set-up) in this readme.

-Check the open questions and TODOs of this POC at [TODOs](./TODOs.md) .
+For the still open questions and TODOs of this POC check [TODOs](./TODOs.md) .

 ## What's inside?